anoopkcn/obsidian-reference-map/README.md

     (4) Click to open a list of all cited papers (References)

     (5) Click to open a list of all citing papers (Citations)

+### Configuration

-Check out the settings tab to configure the plugin.
+Check out the settings tab to configure the plugin behaviour.

+If you want to configure the style of the view you can use [obsidian-style-settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.

 ![orm-ref-cite](./images/orm-references-citations.png)

 ## Paper ID's can be the following:
 The following types of IDs are supported: